 Any use of the data should be accompanied by the following citations:

-Curtice, C., Cleary J., Shumchenia E., Halpin P.N.
-2016.
+Curtice C., Cleary J., Shumchenia E., Halpin P.N.
+2018.
 Marine-life Data and Analysis Team (MDAT) technical report on the methods and development of marine-life data to support regional ocean planning and management.
 Prepared on behalf of the Marine-life Data and Analysis Team (MDAT).
-Accessed at: http://seamap.env.duke.edu/models/MDAT/MDAT-Technical-Report-v1_1.pdf
+Accessed at: http://seamap.env.duke.edu/models/MDAT/MDAT-Technical-Report.pdf

 NOAA National Centers for Coastal Ocean Science.
 This study was funded in part by the U.S. Department of the Interior, Bureau of Ocean Energy Management through Interagency Agreement M13PG00005 with the U.S. Department of Commerce, National Oceanic and Atmospheric Administration (NOAA), National Ocean Service (NOS), National Centers for Coastal Ocean Science (NCCOS).
-This product represents results of predictive modelling applied to data from the 'Compendium of Avian Occurrence Information for the Continental Shelf waters along the Atlantic Coast of the U.S.' database developed and maintained by USGS and USFWS.
-For more information, please contact Brian Kinlan (NCCOS Biogeography Branch, email@example.com).
+This product represents results of predictive modelling applied to data from the 'Northwest Atlantic Seabird Catalog' database maintained by USFWS and the ‘Eastern Canada Seabirds at Sea’ database maintained by the Canadian Wildlife Service, Environment and Climate Change Canada.
+For more information, please contact Arliss Winship (NCCOS Biogeography Branch, email@example.com).